 US Department of Education regulations, issued under the authority of Title IX, protect girls in school from sex and pregnancy discrimination, in part, by requiring schools to allow an excused leave of absence for pregnancy and childbirth “for so long a period of time as is deemed necessary by the student’s physician.”

-Shortly after the ACLU sent the letter, Cherry Creek High School agreed to comply with Title IX by allowing Mia to take as long a maternity leave as is medically necessary without being academically penalized.
+In response, Cherry Creek High School agreed to comply with Title IX by allowing Mia to take as long a maternity leave as is medically necessary without being academically penalized.
 Mia had her baby on October 28, 2013.
 Mom and baby are happy and healthy.

 ACLU case number